-In the midst of the storms we face on an individual and collective level as an Ummah, it is easy to become vulnerable to relying solely on created beings for support.
-During these times, I remind you and remind myself of a form of worship bestowed upon us by Allah (SWT) who controls the entirety of our existence.
-Du’a’, or supplication, holds a significant position with Allah (SWT) and is greatly rewarded.
-It is an act of humility that juxtaposes man’s vulnerability and powerlessness with the Sufficiency and Omnipotence of His Creator (SWT).
+Amid the storms we face on an individual and collective level as an Ummah, it is easy to become vulnerable to relying solely on created beings for support.
+During these times, I remind you and remind myself of a form of worship bestowed upon us by Allah ﷻ who controls the entirety of our existence.
+Du’a’, or supplication, holds a significant position with Allah ﷻ and is greatly rewarded.
+It is an act of humility that juxtaposes man’s vulnerability and powerlessness with the Sufficiency and Omnipotence of His Creator ﷻ.

-Allah (SWT) states, “And your Lord says, “Call upon Me; I will respond to you.”
-Indeed, those who disdain My worship will enter Hell [rendered] contemptible.”
-[40:60] This verse, which presents a condition and a promise if that condition is fulfilled, is considered by scholars to be amongst the most optimistic verses in the Quran.
+Allah ﷻ states, “And your Lord says, “Call upon Me; I will respond to you.”
+Indeed, those who disdain My worship will enter Hell [rendered] contemptible” (Quran 40:60).
+This verse presents a condition and a promise.
+This verse is considered to be amongst the most optimistic verses in the Quran.

-1.It is favorable to be in a state of tahara, or purity, when making du’a’ which was the practice of the Messenger of Allah (SWT).
+- Be in a state of Tahara, or purity when making du’a’ which was the practice of Prophet Muhammad ﷺ

-2.It is also encouraged to face the qiblah when making du’a’ as has been narrated to us to be the practice of Prophet Muhammad (S).
+- Face the qiblah when making du’a’ as has been narrated to us to be the practice of Prophet Muhammad ﷺ

-6.It is also good practice to memorize the du’a’s found in the Quran and Sunnah and make them a part of our daily routine.
+- Memorize the du’a’ found in the Quran and Sunnah and make them a part of our daily routine.

-If then we have adhered to these etiquettes of du’a’ and feel that the response has been delayed, it is important for us to consider these matters highlighted by Imam al-Jawzi.
+If we adhere to these etiquettes of du’a’ and feel that the response has been delayed, it is important for us to consider these matters highlighted by Imam al-Jawzi.

-1.To remember that we are created beings and that our Creator is the owner and planner of everything.
-Our knowledge is limited while His (SWT) knows no bounds.
-“But perhaps you hate a thing and it is good for you; and perhaps you love a thing and it is bad for you.
-And Allah Knows, while you know not.”
-[2:216]
+- We are created beings, and our Creator is the owner and planner of everything.
+Our knowledge is limited, while His knowledge has no bounds.
+“But perhaps you hate a thing and it is good for you, and perhaps you love a thing and it is bad for you.
+And Allah Knows, while you know not” (Quran 2:216).

-3.To fear Allah (SWT) and fulfill that which He has obligated of us including obligatory and voluntary acts of worship.
-“And whoever fears Allah – He will make for him a way out.”
-[65:2] As Imam al-Jawzi states, “The drunkenness of being heedless prevents the water from reaching the lands of our wishes.”
+- Fear Allah ﷻ and fulfill that which He has obligated of us including obligatory and voluntary acts of worship.
+“And whoever fears Allah – He will make for him a way out” (Quran 65:2).
+As Imam al-Jawzi states, “The drunkenness of being heedless prevents the water from reaching the lands of our wishes.”

-4.To recognize that the essence of du’a’ is humility not entitlement.
-A scholar was reported to have responded regarding an unanswered du’a’, “It is because you know Allah but do not obey Him, you know the Messenger but do not follow his Sunnah, you know the Quran but do not live in accordance to it, you consume the favors of Allah without thanking Him, you know Paradise but do not seek it, you know the Hellfire but do not flee from it, you know Satan but you comply instead of defy him, you know death but do not prepare for it, you bury the deceased but do not take a lesson from it, and you ignore your faults and preoccupy yourself with the faults of others.”
+- Recognize that the essence of du’a’ is humility, not entitlement.
+A scholar was reported to have responded regarding an unanswered du’a’, “It is because you know Allah but do not obey Him, you know the Messenger but do not follow his Sunnah, you know the Quran but do not live in accordance to it, you consume the favors of Allah without thanking Him, you know Paradise but do not seek it, you know the Hellfire but do not flee from it, you know Satan, but you comply instead of defying him, you know death but do not prepare for it, you bury the deceased but do not take a lesson from it, and you ignore your faults and preoccupy yourself with the faults of others.”

 Let us strive together to empower our lives with du’a’.
-May Allah (SWT) accept our prayers, forgive our shortcomings, and increase us and our families in steadfastness.
+May Allah ﷻ accept our prayers, forgive our shortcomings, and increase our families and us in steadfastness.
 Allahuma Ameen.